ZevEisenberg/mergesort.github.io/_posts/2021-08-24-creating-slick-color-palette-apis.md

 You can just as easily use a private method in `Color.Palette`, something like `private func assetCatalogColor(semanticName: String)`.
 I happen to prefer the ergonomics of a custom initializer, and this whole post is about improving ergonomics, so let's run with that.

 This initializer lives in `Color.Palette` and takes advantage of our namespaced folder structure to pull out colors from the asset catalog. `palette` unsurprisingly is the name of our color palette, and `semanticName` is the name of the color we're pulling out of it, such as `primary`, `secondary`, or `background-main`.
-Combining the two with a `/`, we'll get the `primary`, `secondary`, or `background-main` color from our current theme.
-All that's left is to define the themes we'll be constructing.
+Combining the two with a `/`, we'll get the `primary`, `secondary`, or `background-main` color from our current palette.
+All that's left is to define the palettes we'll be constructing.

 ```swift
 extension Color.Palette {